-This is the website for Sacred Harp singing in Washington State.
+This is the website for Sacred Harp singing in Washington State (and a bit beyond).
 Sacred Harp singing is a traditional American form of community singing, without instruments, in four vocal parts, using the tunebook The Sacred Harp which is printed in shapenotes.
 By this is meant that the noteheads in the music appear as one of four different shapes (the simple oval, a square, a right-sided triangle, and a diamond).

 Questions?
 Email us at PNWSHS@PacificNWsacredharpsingers.org